 Alan and Jackie are gracious in person and reflect a genuine faith and are called to make a difference in the lives of others.
 Their business is a means of generating a livelihood but also an opportunity to meet many others on a daily basis.

-The reviews on Trip Advisor are overwhelmingly positive and highlight the warm welcome of the Alan and Jackie and the great food and atmosphere.
+The reviews on Trip Advisor are overwhelmingly positive and highlight the warm welcome of Alan and Jackie and the great food and atmosphere.
 One review even described their location as a “Christian tearoom.”
 They appear to have a balance of the pursuit of excellence and making a difference in the marketplace—one scone at a time.
 They are living out their unique calling.

-Our ELP had a unique and special time with Alan and Jackie, including an opportunity to pray with and for them, and to witness the pursuit of their calling in person.
+The ELP cohort had a unique and special time with Alan and Jackie, including an opportunity to pray with and for them, and to witness the pursuit of their calling in person.
 A number of our cohort mentioned that this tearoom visit was a highlight of their ten-day experience in Oxford and the surrounding area.
 Next time you are in Stow in the Wold, I'd recommend that you stop by their tearoom!

 [NOTE: This is blog post #22 related to the concept of calling.
 For the complete list send an email to Admin@ELONetwork.org].